 In 2008, to contain the increasing costs of special education transportation, LABBB started a Transportation Pilot project with three LABBB districts (Lexington, Arlington, Burlington).
 During this year, we worked with local transportation vendors to study transportation routes and place students on runs to maximize the van capacity.
 We transported a total 25 students during the first year of this project.
 In 2009, the total number of students transported was approximately 100 students.
-The following year LABBB expanded its transportation services and invited EDCO communities to be involved in this project.
-We added two more districts (Watertown, Waltham) and for the past two years we have been transporting over 500 students.
+The following year LABBB expanded its transportation services and invited two more districts (Watertown, Waltham) and for the past two years we have been transporting over 475 students.
 This service includes students being transported to in-district and out of district programs.
 The costs savings and quality of services has increased significantly.
 All transportation saving are now considered cost avoidance as this significantly decrease transportation budgets for members of the transportation pilot project.
 In FY16 we added Weston to our network.

-FY20 annual cost for per student for the LABBB Transportation project
+FY21 annual cost for per student for LABBB Transportation

-- In-District Students (students attending an in-district program) 173 students - Average Annual cost per student = \$6,899 (180+20 summer days) - Out of District Students (Students attending an out of district placement) 329 students - Average Annual cost per student = \$15,586 (180+20 summer days) - LABBB Internal Transportation (Students attending a LABBB Program and transported on a LABBB Vehicle, by a LABBB staff person) 97 students - Average annual cost per student \$3,278 (183 + Summer)
+- In-District Students (students attending an in-district program) 150 students - Average Annual cost per student = \$8,394 (180+20 summer days) - Out of District Students (Students attending an out of district placement) 341 students - o Average Annual cost per student = \$12,921 (180+20 summer days) - LABBB Internal Transportation (Students attending a LABBB Program and transported on a LABBB Vehicle, by a LABBB staff person) 101 students - Average annual cost per student = \$3,034 (183 + Summer)

-> LABBB INTERNAL TRANSPORTATION
+LABBB INTERNAL TRANSPORTATION (BLUE VANS)

 A unique feature for LABBB is that we currently transport all students from our member districts that attend LABBB program.
-LABBB has 25 vans that we lease that are used for transporting our students to our vocational worksites.
+LABBB has 26 vans that we lease that are used for transporting our students to our vocational worksites.
 As an added value, LABBB uses these vehicles for transporting students to and from school and we hire LABBB staff as drivers.
 Below is an example of the cost of transportation when a student is transported through the Network transportation vs. the LABBB Internal Transportation.

 The chart below is the annual assessment for LABBB Internal member transportation which is assessed in October.
-Our FY19 assessment was done in October 2018.
+Our FY21 assessment was done in October 2018.
 This transportation service is a significant savings for our member districts.
 Please note cost annual cost comparisons with the LABBB Transportation Network.
 LABBB Internal transportation is 11 months.
 Both Transportation services have provided significant cost savings.